nextui-org/nextui/.changeset/tricky-fans-draw.md

 ---
-"@nextui-org/switch": patch
+"@nextui-org/theme": patch
 ---

-Removed right margin in wrapper (#3791)
+show margin only with label in Switch component (#3791)